 Mystics love stories and understand that the old tales they learned as children are truer than true, not because they are literally true, but because the symbols contained within point to universal truths.
 Stories that meant one thing as a child can be even more profound as adults.
 Mystics know that it is not always wise to accept other’s interpretations of stories—especially those stories from religious texts that are expected to be interpreted literally such as the creation story in Genesis.

 Mystics know that there is always a story within the story and the ability to move away from concreteness to abstraction is an absolute must for spiritual growth and development.
-And, while it is possible to read the books of Job or Jonah in the Holy Bible literally, this not only harms the text, it causes the reader to miss the whole point of these stories by decapitating the richness available to them through the metaphors, symbols, characters, and story line.
-Mystics have come to understand that an insistence upon literal readings and interpretations of text in all of the major religions has created societies of intolerance and abuse that have significantly stunted the ability of most to carry out the very message of their prophets in the first place.
+And, while it is possible to read the books of Job or Jonah in the Holy Bible literally, this not only robs the text of its meanings, it causes the reader to miss out upon the valuable teachings these stories offer by decapitating the richness available through metaphors, symbols, characters, and

 Mystics Develop an Inner Symbolic Language

 It is perfectly fine for the student to make agreements with Source about what outward signs mean.
-For instance, if the student is familiar with numerology, they may make an agreement to notice what source is saying to them as numbers are brought to their awareness.
+For instance, if the student is familiar with numerology, they may make an agreement to notice what Source is saying to them as numbers are brought before their awareness.
 Some notice repeating numbers on the clock and so forth.
 Agreements can be made about the presence of certain spirits and guides in the form of birds and butterflies.
-David knows when certain relatives who have passed are near whenever he sees certain species of butterflies.
-Some mystics, like one of David’s friends, have an agreement with Spirit to pay attention to songs that pop into their head from “nowhere.”
+For instance, some people we know feel the presence of loved ones who have passed whenever they see certain species of butterflies.
+Some mystics have an agreement with Spirit to pay attention to songs that pop into their head from “nowhere.”

 Mystics Understand There are no Coincidences

 Mystics believe there is an order to the universe and that everything happens for a reason—even when we cannot understand it.
 This does not mean that we do not feel pain or make light of suffering—not at all.
 But deep within a mystic is a belief that the Universe has a reason for doing what it does and that we can come to understand much of it.
 This belief of ours—that there are no coincidences—can annoy other people if we are not careful.
-Where some people see random events, we see Divine Order.
+Where some people see random events, we see the Divine Order.
 For instance, we may see future events in a dream—or we may know that something is happening as a result of prayer.
 We understand that some suffering occurs as a lesson to teach us how to be better people.
-We understand that the laws of karma impact our lives on a daily basis.
-We know that both good and bad things happen to us for a reason—but we do not judge people or ourselves because of it.
-Instead, we do our best to develop sensitivity towards the people, places, and things about us so that we might become intentional divine creators of the events that happen in our lives.
+We understand that pre-incarnational contracts impact our lives on a daily basis.
+We know that what is called good and ill happen for a reason—but we do not judge people or ourselves because of it.
+Instead, we do our best to develop sensitivity towards the people, places, and things about us so that we might become intentional D

 Mystics are old Souls